hoopsurfer/pdx/README.md

 -----------------------
 There is a simple Makefile to build pdx-base.deb file from sources if you clone or fork the repos.

-`make uninstall`   will uninstall the current pidesktop package `make clean`       will clean the build environment `make`             will make the .deb file
+`make uninstall`   will uninstall the current pdx package `make clean`       will clean the build environment `make`             will make the .deb file
-`make install`     will install the rebuilt pidesktop package
+`make install`     will install the rebuilt pdx package

 Or you can simply download the provided .deb file and install with the following command:

 `dpkg -i pdx-base.deb`

-If you want to change things you can clone this repository `make uninstall`, `make clean`, and make your changes to the underlying code, then `make` to build a new .deb package and install it with `make install`.
+If you want to change things you can clone this repository `make uninstall`, `make clean`, edit the underlying code, then `make` to build a new .deb package and install it with `make install`.
 You need to reboot for systemd changes to take effect.

 Hardware Documentation from Geekworm
 ------------------------------------